taniatsq/tp/docs/UserGuide.md

 Format: `create c/CLASS_NAME`

 * This automatically selects the class you created, so you can modify the class immediately!
+* `.\data\classbook\CS2101.json` in the bottom left corner indicates the current class file open in the app.

 Examples:
 * `create c/CS2101`: Creates a class with course code 'CS2101'.